 "To influence, encourage and assist societies throughout the world to conserve the integrity and diversity of nature and to ensure that any use of natural resources is equitable and ecologically sustainable".
-This is the Mission, spelled out in IUCN's Statutes (IUCN Statutes, §2), that drives every IUCN intersessional programme.
-When negotiation of the new global environmental agenda concluded successfully in 2015, in many ways, the world joined this mission.
-With the agreement of the Sustainable Development Goals, the Paris Agreement on Climate Change, the Addis Agreement on Financing of Development and the Sendai Agreement, the world shared the imperative of IUCN's vision for "a just world that values and conserves nature".
+This is the Mission, spelled out in IUCN's Statutes (§2), that drives every IUCN intersessional programme.
+When negotiation of the new global environmental agenda concluded successfully in 2015, in many ways the world joined this mission.
+With the agreement of the United Nations Sustainable Development Goals (SDGs), the Paris Agreement on Climate Change, the Addis Ababa Action Agenda on Financing for Development and the Sendai Framework for Disaster Risk Reduction 2015-2030, the world shared the imperative of IUCN's Vision for "a just world that values and conserves nature".

 Biodiversity conservation and sustainable development are urgent.
-Against the backdrop of the massive conservation and sustainability challenge that the world is facing, the IUCN 2017-2020 Programme will underline the urgency of action - of halting biodiversity loss and of accelerating solutions that will change the development path upon which the planet is currently journeying.
+Against the backdrop of the massive conservation and sustainability challenge that the world is facing, the IUCN Programme 2017-2020 underlines the urgency of action - of halting biodiversity loss and of accelerating solutions that will change the development path upon which the planet is currently journeying.

 Cherish, choices, challenge, change.
-And so it is on this background that the current document should be read.
+And so it is against this background that the current document should be read.
 Significant achievements have been made in the global arena and there is much to cherish.
-But the indicators of the planetary health continue to deteriorate and while the global agreements are key to the path for success, there is a need for an immediate turn around, a massive scaling up and a determination to chart a new course.
+But indicators of planetary health continue to deteriorate and while global agreements are key to the path for success, there is a need for an immediate turn around, a massive scaling up and a determination to chart a new course.
 There is a need to challenge the current path.
-But the good news is that there is now a broad consensus -as enshrined in the SDGs - that we have choices and that solutions do exist.
-The SDGs pose the challenge of setting systemic shifts in place that will shift the trajectory to a sustainable path.
-The IUCN 2017-2020 Programme responds to this challenge and focuses on the change that needs to be made as humanity stands at the planetary crossroads: the path to a sustainable future.
+But the good news is that there is now a broad consensus - as enshrined in the SDGs - that we have choices and that solutions do exist.
+The SDGs pose the challenge of setting in place systemic changes that will shift the trajectory to a sustainable path.
+The IUCN Programme 2017-2020 responds to this challenge and focuses on the changes that need to be made as humanity stands at a crossroads: the path to a sustainable future.

 Action for change needs to be taken at all levels.
-From legal and policy shifts at the global, regional, national and local levels to community action on the ground.
-From strengthened research agendas to enhanced public outreach and awareness creation.
-From the judiciary and the courts to the financial and banking systems.
+From legal and policy shifts at the global, regional, national and local levels, to community action on the ground.
+From strengthened research agendas to enhanced public outreach and awareness raising.
+From the judiciary and courts to the financial and banking systems.
 From cities to rural settings.
 From engagement and leadership of youth and the next generation to leadership of faith communities and indigenous peoples.
-As such, therefore, this IUCN 2017-2020 Programme underscores that concerted action will be needed at a massive and unprecedented level if we are to turn around the trajectory that humanity is currently projecting.
+As such, this IUCN Programme 2017-2020 underscores that concerted action will be needed at a massive and unprecedented level if we are to turn around the trajectory that humanity is currently projecting.

 A strong Union - a needed Union.
-In the same breath, however, the strength of the Union has never been more needed than it is today.
-The power of collective action across the broad and inclusive Union membership, across the IUCN commissions and under the One Programme Charter, presents a unique opportunity to demonstrate that Nature Based Solutions exist, that nature is forgiving and that - with concerted effort - a doomsday scenario is not a given outcome.
-Across the Union membership, actions are taken every day that are helping to present and secure sustainable futures.
-With strong and coordinated effort, these can be scaled up thus helping ensure that the vision of sustainable development will indeed become a reality and that the SDGs can indeed be successfully implemented.
+The strength of the Union has never been more needed than it is today.
+The power of collective action across the broad and inclusive Union membership, across the IUCN Commissions and under the One Programme Charter, presents a unique opportunity to demonstrate that nature-based solutions exist, that nature is forgiving and that - with concerted effort - a doomsday scenario is not a given outcome.
+Across the Union, actions are taken every day that are helping to present and secure sustainable futures.
+With strong and coordinated efforts these can be scaled up, thus helping ensure that the vision of sustainable development will indeed become a reality and that the SDGs can indeed be successfully implemented.